iop-alliance/okh-search-design-docs/README.md

 ## Software Bill of Materials

 We are building out static community sites using [NextJS](https://nextjs.org).
-A more comprehensive list of dependencies can be obtain by inspecting the `package.json` and the `package-lock.json` of the relevant project (e.g. [for GOSH](https://gitlab.com/gosh-community/gosh-okh-search/-/blob/master/package.json)).
+A more comprehensive list of dependencies can be obtained by inspecting the `package.json` and the `package-lock.json` of the relevant project (e.g. [for GOSH](https://gitlab.com/gosh-community/gosh-okh-search/-/blob/master/package.json)).
 We are still evaluating search libraries for the individual use-cases.
 Here is a table we are working on:

 [Search Libraries Table](https://kitspaceorg.notion.site/77c08d2059fe42db83d207a95886babf)